Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Phil
 #### Sprint review:
 * What has been done?
-  * We began work on an alternative Object based version of bunny breeding being done in parallel with the Non Object Version to give us     more options in future (L,S,C)
+  * We began work on an alternative object-based version of bunny breeding being done in parallel with the non-object version to give us more options in the future.
+(Lubnah, Sebastian, Colette)
-  * We can test methods for the object version of bunny breeding (L,S,C)
+  * We can test methods for the object version of bunny breeding.
+(Lubnah, Sebastian, Colette)
-  * Have a working version of a non Object version of bunny breeding that needs testing (A,J,P)
+  * Have a working version of a non-object version of bunny breeding that needs testing.
+(Alonso, James, Philip)
-  * Have working input for months to be run (T)
+  * Have working input for months to be run.
+(Tolga)
-  * Have Visual elements of Display Completed (T)
+  * Have visual elements of display completed.
+(Tolga)
-  * Have improved the Git Readme To include more safety measures (C)
+  * Have improved the Git ReadMe to include more safety measures.
+(Colette)
 #### Sprint retrospective:
 * What went well?
-  * Non Object version works well
+  * Non-object version works well.
-  * Object Version Works but runs into heap issue eventually
+  * Object version Works but runs into heap issue eventually.
-  * GitGuide is clearer
+  * GitGuide is clearer.
-  * Output Display is clear and looks good
+  * Output display is clear and looks good.
 * What did not go as well?
-  * Not enough Tests
+  * Not enough tests.
-  * Still have Git issues
+  * Still have Git issues.
 * What could be done differently?
-  * Write more tests for non Object versions
+  * Write more tests for non-object versions.
-  * Spend too much time looking at other peoples code
+  * Spend too much time looking at other people's code.

    ----